drshahizan/obsidian/SCTO/1️⃣ Primary Sources/Waleed 2023.md

 ---

 *Waled et al 2023*
-# A prlimenary analysis of tools for note taking
+# A prelimenary analysis of tools for note taking

 > [!tldr] Summary